yixiangTW/cypress/i10n-guide.md

 }
 ```
 - `cypress/common-message/SampleProduct/1.0.0/SampleComponet/*.json`
-Special translation Sample, according to your needs, you can create this directory yourself.
+Special translation Sample, eg: zh-Hans.json, abc.json, according to your needs, you can create this directory yourself.
 The directory structure should follow /productName/version/featureName/xxx.json format.
 Currently, only JSON files are supported
 ```json
 {
   "productName": "productName",